LukeGrahamLandry/franca/devlog.md

 ## improving enums (May 4)

+all these are not big expressiveness wins, really just trying to raise morale.

 - renamed rust @enum to @tagged cause it seems kinda dumb to overload the name enum.
 - did @enum(name1, name2) as a lib macro so don't have to write the sequential values cause that's annoying.
 - remove #enum (for generating init constructor). it was used in 1 place and didn't integrate well with treating types as values.